 This document gives background information about Norway’s legal system and outlines several specific contract laws, competition laws, and tax regulations.
 The document also details the international conventions that Norway complies with.
 Prepared by: Hodneland & Co DA.
-Opens as PDF.
+Opens in PDF.

 The Business Finder is the official export directory for Norway that enables you to find Norwegian products and suppliers.
 By providing contacts to exporters, this site is an effective tool for international marketing.
 The site offers business information on Norway's goods and services, which makes it easy to find exporters.
 Only available in Norwegian.

 The Norway Post is an online news site covering international and domestic news related to Norway.
 The general business section provides a wide range of stories related to important Norwegian business affairs.
-Other business sections include: money and finance, shipping and oil, and fish farming.
+Other business sections include money and finance, shipping and oil, and fish farming.

 Regulatory Agency Sites